sridhar-sp/legal/numerology_android_app/disclaimer.md

 ##### Please read this disclaimer (“disclaimer”) carefully before using this “numerology” application.

-##### All information showcased in this application is for information purpose.
+##### All information showcased in this application is for information purpose only.
 It is not intended as a substitute for professional advice.
 Should you decide to act upon any information provided by this application you do so at your own risk.

 ##### While the information on this application has been verified to the best of our abilities, we cannot guarantee that there are no mistake or errors.